 Cruise Cover

-If you are cruising, check whether cruise cover is included or requires an add-on.
-Cruise-specific cover includes medical treatment on board, missed port departures, cabin confinement, and itinerary changes.
-Medical evacuation from a ship mid-ocean is extremely expensive.
+If you are cruising, confirm whether cruise cover is included or needs an add-on.
+Cruise-specific cover addresses medical treatment onboard, missed port departures, cabin confinement, and itinerary changes.
+Medical evacuation from a ship in the middle of the ocean is extremely costly.

 Cover Priorities for Senior Travellers

-Not all cover components are equally important.
-Here is what matters most for travellers over 65.
+Not every element of your policy carries equal weight.
+Here is what matters most for Australian travellers over 65.

-The highest priority for any senior traveller.
-Medical costs overseas can be financially devastating without adequate insurance.
+The top priority for any senior traveller.
+Medical costs overseas can be financially devastating without adequate insurance, and Medicare does not cover you abroad (except limited RHCA arrangements).

-• Look for unlimited or very high medical cover limits (NZ$1 million minimum)
+• Look for unlimited or very high medical cover limits (A$1 million minimum)

-• Ensure the policy covers hospitalisation, surgery, specialist consultations, and prescription medications
+• Confirm the policy covers hospitalisation, surgery, specialist consultations, and prescription medications

-• Check whether the policy pays the hospital directly or requires you to pay and claim back
+• Check whether the insurer pays the hospital directly or requires you to pay upfront and claim back later

 Emergency Evacuation and Repatriation

-• Ensure evacuation cover includes air ambulance from remote locations
+• Make sure evacuation cover includes air ambulance from remote locations

-• Check that repatriation to NZ (not just to the nearest hospital) is covered
+• Check that repatriation to Australia - not just to the nearest hospital - is covered

-• Verify cover for medical escort if you cannot fly unaccompanied
+• Verify cover for a medical escort if you cannot fly unaccompanied after treatment

 Pre-existing Condition Cover

-Most senior travellers have at least one pre-existing condition.
-Ensuring these are covered is critical.
+Most Australian senior travellers have at least one pre-existing condition.
+Making sure these are properly covered is essential to avoiding claim rejections.

-• Complete the medical screening honestly - undisclosed conditions void claims
+• Complete medical screening honestly - undisclosed conditions void claims entirely

 • Conditions commonly covered when stable include high blood pressure, cholesterol, and type 2 diabetes

-• Conditions that may require additional assessment include heart disease, cancer history, and stroke
+• Conditions requiring additional assessment include heart disease, cancer history, and stroke

-• If a condition is excluded, understand exactly what that exclusion means for your cover
+• If a condition is excluded, understand exactly what that exclusion means for your overall cover

 Trip Cancellation Cover

-Senior travellers are statistically more likely to need to cancel trips due to health changes, making cancellation cover particularly valuable.
+Senior travellers are more likely to need to cancel trips due to health changes, making cancellation cover particularly valuable for this age group.

-• Check cancellation limits match your non-refundable trip costs
+• Confirm cancellation limits match your non-refundable trip costs

-• Ensure cancellation for medical reasons (both your own and travelling companion's) is covered
+• Make sure cancellation for medical reasons - both yours and your travelling companion's - is covered

-• Pre-existing conditions causing cancellation may or may not be covered - check the PDS
+• Pre-existing conditions causing cancellation may or may not be covered depending on the policy

-• Cancellation due to a family member's illness at home is typically covered
+• Cancellation due to a family member's serious illness at home is typically covered under most policies

-Practical guidance to help senior Kiwis find the right travel insurance and travel safely.
+Practical guidance to help senior Australians find the right travel insurance and travel safely overseas.

 1

-The most important step in buying travel insurance as a senior is complete and honest disclosure of all medical conditions, medications, and medical history.
+The most important step when buying travel insurance as a senior is complete, honest disclosure of all medical conditions, medications, and relevant medical history.
 This includes conditions you consider minor or well-managed.
-Insurers can request your full medical records when assessing a claim, and any undisclosed condition - even if unrelated to the claim - can void your entire policy.
+Insurers can and do request your full medical records from your GP when assessing a claim, and any undisclosed condition - even if unrelated to the claim - can void your entire policy.

 2

-Visit your GP before any overseas trip to ensure you are fit to travel.
+See your GP before any international trip to confirm you are fit to travel.
 Ask for a letter listing all your current medications (generic and brand names), dosages, and conditions.
-This letter is useful for customs declarations, emergency medical treatment overseas, and for your insurance provider if you need to make a claim.
+This letter is useful for customs declarations, emergency treatment overseas, and for your insurer if you need to make a claim.
+Check Smartraveller.gov.au for destination-specific health advice.

 3

-Pack enough prescription medication for your entire trip plus an additional two weeks as a buffer.
-Carry medication in your hand luggage (never checked bags) in original pharmacy-labelled containers.
-Some countries restrict the import of certain medications - check the regulations for your destination on the SafeTravel website.
+Carry enough prescription medication for your entire trip plus an additional two-week buffer.
+Always pack medication in your carry-on luggage (never in checked bags) and keep it in original pharmacy-labelled containers.
+Some countries restrict the import of certain medications - verify the rules for your destination before you depart.

 4

-Premium differences between providers for senior travellers can be substantial - often hundreds of dollars for the same trip.
-Pre-existing condition cover also varies enormously.
-A condition excluded by one provider may be covered by another.
+Premium differences between providers for senior travellers can be substantial - often hundreds of dollars for identical trips.
+Pre-existing condition acceptance also varies significantly.
+A condition that one provider excludes may be fully covered by another.
 Always compare at least three providers before purchasing.

 5

-Some policies offer lower premiums in exchange for higher excess amounts (the amount you pay before insurance kicks in).
-For senior travellers who are more likely to make a claim, a higher excess may not be the best choice.
+Some policies offer lower premiums in exchange for higher excess amounts (the amount you pay before insurance covers the rest).
+For senior travellers who are statistically more likely to claim, a higher excess may not be the best trade-off.
 Calculate whether the premium savings justify the risk of paying a larger excess on a claim.

 6

-Register your trip on SafeTravel and share your detailed itinerary with a family member at home.
-Ensure someone in NZ has your policy number, insurer's emergency contact details, and a copy of your travel documents.
-In a medical emergency, this allows your family to contact your insurer and assist with arrangements.
+Register your trip on Smartraveller.gov.au and share your full itinerary with a family member at home.
+Make sure someone in Australia has your policy number, your insurer's emergency contact details, and copies of your travel documents.
+In a medical emergency, this allows your family to contact your insurer and coordinate on your behalf.

 Frequently Asked Questions

-Common questions NZ travellers over 65 ask about travel insurance.
+Common questions Australian travellers over 65 ask about travel insurance.

-Is there an age limit for travel insurance in NZ?
+Is there an age limit for travel insurance in Australia?

 Age limits vary by provider.
-Some NZ travel insurance providers have no upper age limit, while others cap cover at 70, 75, 80, or 85.
-Even providers without a strict age limit may restrict the available cover level, destinations, or trip duration for very elderly travellers.
-Always check the provider's age eligibility before comparing policies.
+Some Australian travel insurers have no upper age limit, while others cap cover at 70, 75, 80, or 85.
+Providers like Cover-More and Allianz are known for higher age acceptance.
+Even providers without a strict cap may restrict available cover levels, destinations, or trip duration for older travellers.
+Always check age eligibility before comparing policies.

-How much more expensive is travel insurance for over 65s?
+How much more does travel insurance cost for over 65s?

-Premiums for over 65s are typically 2-4 times higher than for travellers in their 30s-40s.
-The exact increase depends on your age, pre-existing conditions, destination, and trip duration.
-As a rough guide, a comprehensive two-week policy to Australia for a 70-year-old might cost $150-300 NZD, compared to $50-80 NZD for a 40-year-old.
+Premiums for over 65s are typically 2 to 4 times higher than for travellers in their 30s or 40s.
+The exact amount depends on your age, pre-existing conditions, destination, and trip length.
+As a rough guide, a comprehensive two-week policy to Southeast Asia for a 72-year-old might cost A$200 to A$450, compared with A$60 to A$120 for a 40-year-old.
 These are indicative estimates only.

 What pre-existing conditions can be covered?

-Many conditions can be covered following a medical screening.
+Many conditions can be covered after completing a medical screening.
 Commonly covered conditions include controlled high blood pressure, high cholesterol, type 2 diabetes (well-managed), asthma, arthritis, and thyroid conditions.
 Conditions that may be coverable with additional premium include heart disease, previous stroke, and cancer in remission.
-Each provider has different screening criteria - what one declines, another may cover.
+Each provider has different screening criteria, so what one declines, another may accept.

 If a condition is excluded, any claim arising from or related to that condition will not be paid.
 You can still purchase the policy for cover against unrelated medical events, trip cancellation, luggage loss, and other insured events.
-Alternatively, try another provider - condition acceptance varies significantly between insurers.
+Alternatively, try another provider - condition acceptance varies considerably between insurers.
+Cover-More's online medical screening tool is worth trying as it assesses a broad range of conditions.

 Can I get travel insurance if I have had cancer?

 Many providers can cover travellers with a cancer history, depending on the type of cancer, treatment timeline, and current health status.
-Cancer in full remission for several years is more likely to be covered than a recent diagnosis or ongoing treatment.
-Each provider's medical screening will assess your individual circumstances.
-Some specialist providers focus specifically on covering complex medical histories.
+Cancer in full remission for several years is more likely to be accepted than a recent diagnosis or ongoing treatment.
+Each provider's medical screening assesses your individual circumstances.
+Some providers are more accommodating than others for complex medical histories.

 Should I buy comprehensive or basic cover?

 For travellers over 65, comprehensive cover is strongly worth considering.
-The higher medical limits, broader cancellation cover, and additional benefits (such as evacuation and repatriation) provide critical protection given the higher probability of a medical event.
-The premium difference between basic and comprehensive is often modest relative to the additional protection.
+The higher medical limits, broader cancellation cover, and additional benefits such as evacuation and repatriation provide important protection given the higher probability of a medical event at this age.
+The premium difference between basic and comprehensive is often modest relative to the additional protection provided.

 Ready to Compare Travel Insurance for Over 65s?

-Compare travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your age and health - it's 100% free.
+Compare travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your age and health - it is 100% free.

 Compare Estimates